makernexus/MN_ACLOLD/Documents/EZFLocalMemberCache_Proposal.md

 	about, the JSON parser shouldn't care about the missing fields).
 Since it's relatively cheap, default decision unless argued otherwise will be store everything.

 	[BG comment:  I strongly believe that the cache should only store what is needed for the RFID system to meet specs.
 There is a significant privacy issue here.
 The cache will need to be initialized via a query for all data from all members (at a location), but thereafter may be queried only for updates.
 EZ Facility knows ablut the updates (apparently, from the description of this query) and therefore the cache does not need to figure out what is updated.
-This query should return only member data where there has been some update (and we do need to verify this via testing) and the cache can filter out and persist only those fields that it needs to meet the requirements.]
+This query should return only member data where there has been some update (and we do need to verify this via testing) and the cache can filter out and persist only those fields that it needs to meet the requirements.] [od: EZF returns every member record (entirely) with a "Last Update" field which is >= the specified DateTime in the request.
+Are we really saying that we can't trust the security of our own MySQL server to hold private member data?
+That seems like something we should be able to (and should) fix.]

 	Open questions:
 		Do we need to deal gracefully with the situation where EZF changes the schema?
 	[BG comment: why?
 We onlt need to deal with EZ Facility changes to the API.
-No?]
+No?] [od: That's my question, in a nutshell...
+If the JSON returned contains fields we aren't expecting or fields have been renamed or doesn't contain fields we are expecting, what is the expectation of how the software will behave in those circumstances?
+What is the likelihood of this happening?
+How much warning would be provided to whom before this happens in such a case?
+What steps do we need to take to ensure that warning results in the necessary software updates (if any) on a timely basis? etc.]
 		Does this need to be automated?
 	[BG comment:  if EZ Facility changes their API, we will have to change the cache code.
 This could be a benefit of having the cache as the RFID station code would not necessarily be affected.
-If EZ Facility changes its behavior vis-a-vis membership status or other key attributes, then we would need a deeper dive into the implications.]
+If EZ Facility changes its behavior vis-a-vis membership status or other key attributes, then we would need a deeper dive into the implications.] [od: Sure...
+But what if, (absurd example) they change from a field named "First Name" to a field named "F_NAME" or changed the email address from an array to a single field or...]
 		Can we just ignore fields that in the EZF JSON that don't exist in our table?
 	[BG comment:  absolutely!
 See above].
 		(Build the table manually then populate automatically from API or build table from API data?)
 	[BG comment: the cache db should be populated with only the data that is needed based upon filtering the API query return json strings.
-As I see it, EZ Facility would have to change functionality (not just the API or ven their internal schema) to impact what we are doing for the RFID system.]
+As I see it, EZ Facility would have to change functionality (not just the API or even their internal schema) to impact what we are doing for the RFID system.][od: So that's an argument for building manually and storing only a subset of the returned data.
+That's certainly one approach.
+I'm not yet convinced it is the best one.

-	The above call will be repeated for subsequent calls if there are any.
+	The above call will be repeated for subsequent pages if there are any.

-	When the database is rebuilt from scratched, the following will occur:
+	When the database is rebuilt from scratch, the following will occur:

 	A.	Scrub the database (drop table and create a new one)
 	B.	Pull in all pages using the API call with a dateTime for the earliest modified record of the unix epoch (1970-01-01T00:00:00.000Z).
 	[BG comment:  why the earliest record?
 There is am API query for members by location and an API query for membership data by member number and membership data by client ID.
 These can be used to populate the cache with all relevant data on all members at the time when the cache DB is initialized.
 Thereafter, we only need to query for updates since the last update.
 Did I miss something in the API details?]
+	[od: Mainly convenience...
+It's not possible we ever had any members or database records whose last update is prior to 1970-01-01 and this allows the same basic code that does the cache updates to also do the initial cache load.
+Why write two completely different sets of code when one can do the trick?]
 	C.	Create and set the timestamp record.
 (See below).

 	Once allrecords have been loaded into the database, a cron job should periodically